PayamDiba/SERGIO/README.md

 Developed by Payam Dibaeinia

 ## Description
 SERGIO is a simulator for single-cell expression data guided by gene regulatory networks.
-New version of SERGIO (v2) is up to 100X faster than the v1 version.
-SERGIO v2 essentially simulates the same stochastic differential equations as v1 while provides additional functionalities for users to create random ground-truth GRNs.
+SERGIO v2 is up to 100X faster than the v1 version.
+SERGIO v2 essentially simulates the same stochastic differential equations as v1 while provides users with additional functionalities.

 ## Getting Started